 - If the individual is threatening violence with a weapon, call 911 immediately. - Clear all students and staff from hallways. - If you are in an open area, find a secure office or room to shelter in.
 If you are unable to find a secure room, run away from the sounds of gunfire.
 If running puts, you in danger, try to hide behind a solid barrier out of sight. - Close and lock all office and classroom doors. - If a door cannot be locked, use a doorstop to help buy time. - Shut off all lights. - Pull down blinds on windows. - Hide yourself and others down on the floor and behind solid objects.
-Use desks,

-- file cabinets, chairs, tables, or anything available to create barriers between you and doors or windows. - After securing the room, maintain absolute silence.
-Turn off radios, computer monitors, and silence all cell phones. - Faculty or staff in active ITV classrooms should direct students in each remote location to report the lockdown to administration.
-Set the ITV audio to MUTE, but do not disconnect - Stay out of sight.
+Use desks, file cabinets, chairs, tables, or anything available to create barriers between you and doors or windows. - After securing the room, maintain absolute silence.
+Turn off radios, computer monitors, and silence all cell phones. - Stay out of sight.
 Make sure you cannot be seen through windows.
 Stay out of the line of fire